jmatss/lang/README.md

 ### String
 There are three different string types that are used in the language.

-#### std::String
+#### std::string::String
-A `std::String` is a mutable heap allocated string.
+A `std::string::String` is a mutable heap allocated string.
 The struct contains a pointer to the heap allocation, the size of the heap allocation and the length of the string in bytes.
 After use the string needs to be deallocated with a call to its `deinit` function.
 ```
-var str: std::String = s"A heap allocated string"
+var str: std::string::String = s"A heap allocated string"
 str.&.deinit()
 ```

-#### std::StringView
+#### std::string::StringView
 Represents a immutable "view" of a string.
 The struct contains a pointer and the length of the string in bytes.
-Since the `std::StringView` isn't in charge of the underlying memory of the string(/pointer), one needs to be careful to not use the `std::StringView` longer than the lifetime of the underlying string(/pointer).
+Since the `StringView` isn't in charge of the underlying memory of the string(/pointer), one needs to be careful to not use the `StringView` longer than the lifetime of the underlying string(/pointer).
 This should be the preferred string representation in most situation.
-Creating a "normal" string literal will give back a `std::StringView` to access/view the static string literal.
+Creating a "normal" string literal will give back a `StringView` to access/view the static string literal.
 ```
-var view: std::StringView = "A static string literal that is accessable through the StringView"
+var view: std::string::StringView = "A static string literal that is accessable through the StringView"
 ```

 ### C-string